-However, the magic, Gogularaajan says is in spontaneity, where the actors – specifically his 29-year-old brother, Kumanavannan Rajendran – had ample of space to improvise his dialogues.
-Local theatre actor Charles Robert on the other hand portrays the role of the clueless documentary host who is taken for a ride by Velmurugan.
+However, the magic, Gogularaajan says is in spontaneity, where the actors – specifically his 36-year-old brother, Kumanavannan Rajendran – had ample of space to improvise his dialogues.
+On the other hand, local theatre actor Charles Roberts portrays the role of the clueless documentary host who is taken for a ride by Velmurugan.

 There was no “action” or “cut” according to Gogularaajan, who is also an interior and architecture designer.

 “The Canon 550D camera was rolling throughout the entire process.”